 Mukono was part of Buganda upon independence in 1962.
 After the abolition of the Kingdom in 1967, it became one of the districts to emerge from the Buganda Kingdom and was given the name East Mengo.
 Under the 1974 provincial administration, it was renamed Kyagwe District.
 In 1980 it was renamed the Mukono district.

-Agriculture is the main economic activity in the Mukono district.
-The main food crops grown are; cassava, sweet potatoes, corn, millet, peas, soybeans, bananas, simsim and yams.
+Agriculture is the main economic activity in Mukono district.
+The main food crops grown are; cassava, sweet potatoes, maize, millet, peas, soya beans, bananas, simsim and yams.
 The cash crops include; cotton, coffee, sugar cane and tea.
-For example, fruits and vegetables are also widely grown in Mukono; tomatoes, onions, ananas, vanilla, passion fruit and cabbage can be found everywhere.
+Vegetables and fruits are also widely grown in Mukono; tomatoes, onions, pineapple, vanilla, passion fruit and cabbage are found everywhere.

 The objective of the projects is to provide resources to achieve sustainable development in resource-deficient areas through effective community education and community project development.